hokode/search-engine-crawler/README.md

 ## Simple Example
-Simplest example for a standard query "men's shoes", returning the Google SERP (Search Engine Results Page) data as an array.
+Simplest example for a standard query "mens shoes", returning the Google SERP (Search Engine Results Page) data as an array.
 ```php
 <?php